It wasn’t exactly the most auspicious start to a Pro Day at Florida Field on Tuesday.

-Jenkins’ decision to leave is one that was met with a bit of surprise, but Jenkins and his former coach, D.J.
-Durkin both believe it’s a move he’ll be able to make successfully.
+Jenkins’ decision to leave is one that was met with a bit of surprise, but Jenkins and his former coach D.J.
+Durkin both believe it was a move he’d be able to make successfully.

 “I think Jelani had that in his mind, that was a dream of his and something he wanted to do at the end of this year, and he has been here four years,” Durkin said.